Challenges and opportunities presented by Open Banking in Canada - Adam Felesky

 About Portag3 Ventures

 Portag3 Ventures is an early-stage investor supporting the world's most innovative financial technology companies.
 Its team has deep entrepreneurial and industry experience and provides its founders with full access to the firm’s partners, in-house experts, and broader global ecosystem.
 Portag3 — alongside Diagram Ventures, a fintech venture builder — is a part of the venture capital strategy of Sagard Holdings, a multi-strategy alternative investment platform.
-Portag3 has a presence in Toronto, Montreal, New York, Europe and Southeast Asia.
+Portag3 has a presence in Toronto, Montreal, New York, San Francisco, Europe and Southeast Asia.

 For more information, contact: Adam Daifallah, 514-316-7089, [email protected].